 The BLS includes shelter workers in its animal care and service workers category.
-These employees are expected to experience a 11% job growth from 2014 to 2024.
-The median annual salary for non-farm animal caretakers, such as those working in shelters, in 2015 was $21,010, the BLS reports.
+These employees are expected to experience an increase much faster than average job growth from 2018 to 2028.
+The mean annual salary for non-farm animal caretakers, such as those working in shelters, in 2018 was $25,890, the BLS reports.

 Most animal caretaking positions require an applicant to have only a clean background, a high school diploma, a love of animals and possibly some prior work experience.

 Pet Groomer and Animal Trainer

 Another career option is a professional pet groomer.
 Groomers bathe the animals, clean their teeth, clip their nails and trim their fur to an owner's specification.
 Dog walkers work for either a private practice or an animal care company and are in charge of taking dogs on walks to keep them active and healthy.